IvanDamNation/django-study-eigth/README.md

 My seventh practice project in Django and HTML

 This is simple (actually, it's kinda complex for me) project on Django.

 Just made project work with celery-redis-docker stack

-Requirements: properly installed docker on your machine
+Requirements: properly in~~~~stalled docker on your machine

-To try this use command in project root directory:
+For starting server use command in project root directory:
 *docker-compose up*

+After properly started cluster of three containers (Django, Redis and Celery) you can access project web-interface on localhost address with standard port 8000 (127.0.0.1:8000).

 Made for seventh practice exercise in chapter "Django and backend" for SkillFactory